Azubi-Africa/Career_Accelerator_P4-ML_apps/readme.md

 ## Rubrics

+Streamlit:

+-   **Excellent:** Have an that works correctly with a nice and personalized interface.

+-   **Good:** Have an app that launches, makes prediction and shows result.

+-   **Fair:** Have an app that launches but having bugs regarding prediction or interface.

 Gradio:

--   **Excellent:** Have an an that works correctly with a nice and personalized interface.

--   **Good:** Have an app that launches, make prediction and show result.

--   **Fair:** Have an app that launches but have bugs regarding prediction or interface.

-Streamlit:

--   **Excellent:** Have an an that works correctly with a nice and personalized interface.
+-   **Excellent:** Have an that works correctly with a nice and personalized interface.

--   **Good:** Have an app that launches, make prediction and show result.
+-   **Good:** Have an app that launches, makes prediction and shows result.

--   **Fair:** Have an app that launches but have bugs regarding prediction or interface.
+-   **Fair:** Have an app that launches but having bugs regarding prediction or interface.

 ## Installation